Is HVAC Preventive Maintenance Worth It?

 Although this is not an exhaustive list, a typical HVAC maintenance service that most people can do usually entails the following actions:

-- Change the air filter once a month to three months
+- Change the air filter once a month to three months, depending on the media type

 - Wash the filter if you have an electrostatic filter